sernaleon/napper/readme.md

-Can you write me a .NET console app?
-It should do the following:

 - The output returns all different possible schedules
 - The output is in CSV format.
 It contains start time, end time, activity
 - The only possible activities are “Nap” or “Awake”
 - A schedule must alternate between these 2.
 Having consecutive naps, or awake times is not allowed.
 - The schedule goes in 30 minutes increments